johannesstroebele91/React-Library/4_useEffect-useEffect-useReducer-useRef-contextApi/context-api_useContext-hook.md

 The folder containing then needed files for this

 - are often called
-- context, state, or storage
+- store, context, state, or storage

 The files inside